-The region's ports accounted for 43% of Queensland's total sea trade in 2013/14. engagement on environmental issues with significant contribution towards environmental initiatives from port industry bodies.
+The region's ports accounted for 43% of Queensland's total sea trade in 2013/14.

 The commercial marine tourism industry of the Mackay-Whitsunday region is comprised of a number of operations and activities, including reef cruises and boat tours, organised diving and snorkelling, boat charters, air charters and water based sports.
 The Whitsunday area has 25 high standard Eco Tourism accredited operations, the highest number of any single location within the GBR.

-Report card indicators The pilot report card indicators have been developed based on an evaluation of existing Queensland environmental ecosystem health and water quality report cards, as well as incorporating local knowledge to ensure the indicators are specific to the region and pressures, and aligned with the Partnership's objectives.
+Report card indicators

+The pilot report card indicators have been developed based on an evaluation of existing Queensland environmental ecosystem health and water quality report cards, as well as incorporating local knowledge to ensure the indicators are specific to the region and pressures, and aligned with the Partnership's objectives.
 This integrated approach to the pilot report card is cutting edge and will allow for greater consistency of interpretation of results across Queensland waterway health report cards.

 More comprehensive data and indicators will be released in future years as additional monitoring is undertaken and additional data is available.
-Indicators and scoring methods will be reviewed and outcomes incorporated into the first report card to be delivered in 2016.
+Indicators and scoring methods will be reviewed and outcomes incorporated into the first report card to be

 Scoring

+Scoring system A (very good)

 B (good) C (moderate)

 D (poor) E (very poor)

 Confidence rating

 This system rates the level of confidence the technical experts allocate the data feeding into each of the indicators or indicator categories.